ojack/ghost-in-the-shell/README.md

 # ghost-in-the-shell

-the camera feed of everyone accessing the page, blended together.
+the camera feeds of everyone accessing the page, blended together.

 press any key to toggle blend mode